Submarines

 VALE — COMMANDER PAUL TREVOR MEAKIN RN/RAN

-In early 1971, Paul transferred to the Royal Australian Navy as a Chief Petty Officer Electronic Technician Weapons (R111264).
+In late 1971, Paul transferred to the Royal Australian Navy as a Chief Petty Officer Electronic Technician Weapons (R111264).
 As the ETW rating did not exist within the Oberon Scheme of Complement—although some ETWs did fill ETP billets—he was posted to HMAS Cerberus in a shore-based surface ship ETW position.
 While at Cerberus, Paul persuaded more than a few electronic technicians under training to volunteer for submarine service.
+In 1979 he would sit on the selection board for apprentices into Nirimba, selecting several lads, including the current SAA webmaster Bob Hendrie.
+He clearly had an eye for finding talent.

-Undaunted by not serving in submarines at that stage, Paul successfully applied to become a Weapons Electrical Engineering Officer (WEEO).
-On 6 October 1974, he was commissioned as a Special Duties Sub-Lieutenant in the Royal Australian Navy.
-He undertook Special Duties officer training in Australia and the United Kingdom, followed by Submarine Officer training at HMS Dolphin.
+1974 Paul posted to the Destroyer Escort HMAS Derwent in refit at Williamtown Dockyard.
+The WEEO of Derwent was the late Nick Hammond - Later Rear Admiral and Chief Naval Engineer, and the DWEEO a submariner Peter Moore.
+Nick and Peter were impressed by Paul and recommended him for a commission.
+Paul who was still a submariner at heart accepted the recommendation to become a Weapons Electrical Engineering Officer (WEEO) and on the 6th of October 1974, he was commissioned as a Special Duties Sub-Lieutenant in the Royal Australian Navy.
+He undertook Special Duties officer training in Australia and the United Kingdom in 1975, followed by Submarine Officer training at HMS Dolphin.

 On his return to Australia, Paul joined HMAS Oxley on 8 January 1976 to qualify at sea as a submariner, after which he was posted to HMAS Otway as the submarine’s WEEO.

-In late 1979, Paul returned to the United Kingdom to become the Weapons Electrical Engineering Officer of HMAS Orion for her delivery voyage from the UK to Australia.
-He left the submarine upon her arrival in Australia, returning to the UK for training as a Submarine Trials Officer.
+In 1979, Paul returned to the United Kingdom UK for training as a Submarine Trials Officer.
+This training was interrupted when the Commissioning WEEO of HMAS Orion resigned and needed to return to Australia.
+ORION had just completed her post build workups and subsequently Paul, with Sid Czabotar as his Part Three WEEO, was lent to ORION for six months for her delivery voyage from the UK to Australia.
+He left the submarine upon her arrival in Australia, returning to the UK to complete his Trials Officer training.

 Trials and the introduction of equipment into service quickly became Paul’s forte.
 His contribution to the RAN was immense, and it remains a travesty that his efforts were never recognised with an Australian Honour.
 His pivotal role in the introduction of the Mark 48 torpedo and the Harpoon missile is perhaps best captured in the following account from his good friend and fellow WEEO, Peter Durrant, and Ted Curr.